 The master list consists of multiple vertical columns.
 The column on the right always shows the contents of whatever is selected in the column immediately to its left.
 So, in the example below, if you click the Work main category in the left column, then the middle column will be populated with Work's subcategories, projects and tasks.

 The breadcrumbs on the top left show you the currently selected category path.

-To add a main category click the ( ) icon above the left-most column.
+To add a main category click the ( ) icon above the left-most column or press "Shift + M" on your keyboard.
 Click the title to rename it, just as you would rename a task, and when you are done press enter/return on your keyboard or click anywhere outside.
 You can change a category's name at any time.

 Note of caution

 If you want to get rid of a category and create a new one it is better to delete it and create a new one rather than just rename it.
 Otherwise, all your completed tasks that are assigned to the old category will be assigned to the new category.
 This can be confusing when looking at completion stats from the past, for example.

 Picking a color for a main category

 You can assign a unique color to each of your main categories.
 To do this, hover over a main category with your mouse and click the paintbrush icon ( ).
 Select a color and click "save color".
 The category's folder icon ( ) is now colored.

 Main category colors appear throughout various areas of Marvin, such as for time blocks in the Calendar and in time tracking pie charts.